kaisecheng/logstash-k8s-resources/beats_ls_es/README.md

-In this example, Filebeat collect the container log of kube-apiserver and output to Logstash, and then Logstash send the events to Elasticsearch
+In this example, Filebeat collect the container log of kube-apiserver and output to Logstash, and then Logstash send events to Elasticsearch

 For the moment, it includes
 - Filebeat <> Logstash tls mutual verification
 - Logstash <> Elasticsearch tls setup
 - Logstash with memory queue scale with hpa
 - Metricbeat collects metrics of Logstash and Elasticsearch
+- Kibana stack monitoring

 ## Deploy the example
 ```